The Group Research and Innovation Project (GRIP) is open to students from all academic Colleges.

 - Develop, analyse, and critically evaluate alternative options in order to justify and generate deliverables in a real-world project.

-- Apply management and organisational skills to produce time-sensitive deliverables as part of an interdisciplinary team.
+- Apply leadership skills to produce time-sensitive deliverables as part of an interdisciplinary team.

-- Demonstrate and reflect on leadership and creativity as an individual and within interdisciplinary team.
+- Demonstrate and reflect on the nature of leadership and creativity as an individual and within interdisciplinary team.

-- Transparent transmission of decisions and solutions using appropriate media to professional and lay audiences.
+- Transparent communication of decisions and solutions using appropriate media to professional and lay audiences.

 GRIP projects can be run in any semester or session, with endorsement from the Academic responsible for the Host Project and the GRIP Course Convenor.